OnePointCollab/onecloudplanet_docs/docs/control-panel/cloud-platform/networks/view-a-list-of-networks-and-subnets.md

 ---
 sidebar_position: 1
-title: Viewing the list of networks and subnetworks
+title: View the list of networks and subnetworks
 ---

 # View the list of networks and subnetworks